continuedev/continue/docs/docs/walkthroughs/running-continue-without-internet.md

 # Running Continue without Internet

 Continue can be run even on an air-gapped computer if you use a local model.
-You'll have to make a few adjustments for this to work.
+Only a few adjustments are required for this to work.

 1. Download the latest .vsix file from the [Open VSX Registry](https://open-vsx.org/extension/Continue/continue) and [install it to VS Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
 2. Open `~/.continue/config.json` and set `"allowAnonymousTelemetry": false`.
 This will stop Continue from attempting requests to PostHog.